 *Note: Virtual Runner participants do not qualify for cash prize or placement trophy.

 Absolutely, we encourage everyone to participate!
 You can accomplish anything you want as long as you set your mind to do it.
 The race is planned for participants of all abilities—including walkers.
 If you are new to running or this is your first race we suggest doing the 5K or 10K distance.

-The Sugar Daddy Marathon course takes place on the Santa Clarita pathways and paseos, these are all paved paths and the overall course is relatively flat making it a very easy and fast run.
+The Sugar Daddy Race course takes place on the Santa Clarita pathways and paseos, these are all paved paths and the overall course is relatively flat making it a very easy and fast run.